BIG-RAT/wallpaper/README.md

 ## OPTIONS

 **Overlay:**
 You may add text and/or a QR code to the wallpaper.
+At present the QR code will only contain the serial number of the device and can't be customized.

 **Text to display:**
 Enter any text you want to overlay.
 The text may be formatted using the format dropdown…